 What do you have to do?
 Just follow the steps below:

-1. Send me a connection invite on LinkedIn
+1. Send me a friend request on Facebook

 2. Ask for the Expandi trial for 7 days in a personal message